Essential Guide to Property Inspection in Dubai: What Every Buyer Needs to Know

 2. Types of Inspections

-• Specialty Inspections: For specific concerns like mold or pests.
+Specialty Inspections – For concerns like mold, pests, or HVAC.

 3. What’s Included in the Inspection?